Transient-key cryptography: Public-key vs. transient-key

-Establishing data integrity with transient-key timestamps
+Establishing data integrity

 In a transient-key system, the source of time must be a consistent standard understood by all senders and receivers.
 Since a local system clock may be changed by a user, it is never used as a source of time.
 Instead, data is digitally signed with a time value derived from Universal Coordinated Time (UTC) accurate to within a millisecond, in accordance with the ANSI ASC X9.95 standard for Trusted Timestamping.
 Whenever a time interval in a transient-key system expires, a new public/private keypair is generated, and the private key from the previous interval is used to digitally certify the new public key.
 The old private key is then destroyed.
 This "key-chaining" system is the immediate ancestor of the Blockchain technology in vogue today.

 For the new interval, time values are obtained from a trusted third-party source, and specific moments in time can be interpolated in between received times by using a time-biasing method based on the internal system timer.
 If a trusted time source cannot be obtained or is not running within specified tolerances, transient private keys are not issued.
 In that case, the time interval chain is terminated, and a fresh one is begun.
 The old and new chains are connected through network archives, which enable all servers to continue to verify the data integrity through time of protected data, regardless of how often the chain must be restarted.

 The start times of the chain and of each interval can be coupled together to form an unbroken sequence of public keys, which can be used for the following: